 The variety on offer for both breakfast and dinner was great with even our fussy eater pleased.
 During Ramadan, the Cinnamon Iftar operates in the evening, and throughout the rest of the year, you can experience theme nights.
 Opening times are good to cater for kids feeding times and high chairs looked to be in plentiful supply.
 Breakfast 7am – 11am; Lunch 12.30 – 3pm;Dinner 6.30pm to 10.30pm

 The second fabulous dining option is Basilico Mediterranean restaurant.
 Operating for lunch and dinner with a distinct Italian emphasis, the highlight of the week is the Friday GourMedBrunch.
 In fact, so popular many visitors will come up from Dubai just for the Brunch.

-The remainder of the week Basilico operate an a la carte menu for dinner 6pm – 12am and lunch 12pm – 3pm (Sat only).
+For the remainder of the week, Basilico operates an a la carte menu for dinner 6pm – 12am and lunch at 12pm – 3pm (Sat only).